aumpierre-unb/PonchonSavarit.jl/README.md

 ### **RS2q**

-RS2q computes the feed quality of a distillation column using the Ponchon-Savarit method given a x-h-y-H matrix of the liquid and the vapor fractions at equilibrium and their enthalpies, the vector of the fractions of the products and the feed and the reflux ratios at the top and at the bottom of the column.
+RS2q computes the feed quality of a distillation column using the Ponchón-Savarit method given a x-h-y-H matrix of the liquid and the vapor fractions at equilibrium and their enthalpies, the vector of the fractions of the products and the feed and the reflux ratios at the top and at the bottom of the column.

 If feed is a saturated liquid, feed quality q = 1, feed quality is reset to q = 1 - 1e-10.